saipranavvv/Tip-calculator-android-app/README.md

 # Tip-calculator-android-app
-This is an android app which calculates the tip when amount is enteered.
+This is an android app which calculates the tip when amount is enteered.!